Yellowing of teeth will occur as a normal part of ageing - for everybody.

 Factors To Consider When Deciding To Whiten Your Teeth

 Bleaching is an inexact science and whitening results may be unpredictable.
 It is important to recognise that for some patients, their teeth may not respond to the bleaching process to meet their expectations.

-The condition of the teeth and mouth is important - both to optimise your whitening results and reduce complications or discomfort during treatment (for example, untreated gingivitis or gum disease may make bleaching challenging as the crevicular fluid which oozes from inflamed gums will inactivate the bleach; gum shrinkage may also mean tooth roots are exposed leaving patients with more significant tooth sensitivity during treatment; while untreated dental decay can also cause sensitivity issues).
+The condition of the teeth and mouth is important - both to optimise your whitening results and reduce complications or discomfort during treatment.
+As an example, untreated gingivitis or gum disease may make bleaching more challenging because crevicular fluid which oozes from inflamed gums will inactivate the bleach.
+Gum shrinkage may leave tooth roots exposed and patients with more significant tooth sensitivity during treatment; while untreated dental decay can also cause sensitivity issues).